trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 At some point we all end up working with datasets that describe biodiversity in some form or another.
 For example: morphological measurements for museum specimens, occurrence records from bird surveys, ecological traits for many different species, etc. Becuse these datasets share some common features, there are certain tools and operations that we can use to get the rows, columns, and content into something we can use in our analyses.

-I'll admit here that as recently as 2012 - years into my PhD and with a statistics and programming expert as a supervisor, I still wasted a lot of time getting my data ready manually.
+I'll admit here that as recently as 2012 - already years into my PhD program and with a statistics and programming expert as a supervisor, I still wasted a lot of time getting my data ready manually.
 I took a long time transitioning from xls spreadsheets, doing and a lot of copying and pasting, writing things down on paper, and retyping data.
 These examples deal with very basic operations, but I wish I knew all this when I first got into comparative analyses.
+The first time I tackled some of these operations with a terrestrial mammal dataset of 3300 species I wasted months organizing a single table, with the risk of introducing errors and no way of keeping track of what I did.

 Hopefully people can find this post with web searches, but this also a reference for myself.
 I often have to  go through my old scripts to remember how to do these basic operations.
 This post walks through five data-wrangling tips, and I'll follow it up in the near future.

+These little operations are all reproducible on their own, I put everything in code blocks so there is some redundance, just make sure to load _dplyr_.

 # Separators